MicrosoftDocs/Viva/Viva/solutions/check-in-okrs-overview.md

 ## Summary

-The OKR check-in process is the critical work done on a regular basis (weekly or bi-weekly) throughout a time period to measure progress and make sure you’re on track.
+The OKR check-in process is the critical work done regularly (weekly or bi-weekly) throughout a time period to measure progress and make sure you’re on track.
 Users can perform check-ins quickly and easily within the web app, automatically with third-party integrations, or via collaboration tools such as Microsoft Teams.